sethitarandeep/explorerIE/htdocs/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.15.6 - 29 April 2019 =
+* Image: Fix images vertical stretching.
+* Image: Fix widths for images wrapped in links.
+* Google Maps Location Field: Remove some unnecessary use of jQuery to avoid `$ is not a function` errors.
+* Google Maps Location Field: Check if matchError exists before accessing.

+= 1.15.5 - 25 April 2019 =
+* Removed admin notice for new widgets.
+* Slider Base Widget: Removed unused background videos height setting.
+* Price Table: Recalc equalized heights when window size or orientation changes.
+* Google Maps location field: Use value in sanitization if already an array.
+* Add compatibility for Autoptimize.
+* Simple Masonry: Ensure all available width is used for layout.
+* Image: Change alignment to use `display:flex` instead of `text-align`.

 = 1.15.4 - 27 March 2019 =
 * Slider field: Live updates for display value.